joxad/Notes/README.md

 > WS

-- Add a backoffice (firebase ?)
-- Get the note from the api
+- Account Login
 - Share note between users
+- Link a note to a user

 #Installation